Rosalina121/krem-bun/README.md

 For now `obs-websocket-js` has problems under Bun (see https://github.com/oven-sh/bun/issues/10459).
 My workaround?
 Run this, and only this with Node and communicate via REST.
 Why not websockets?
 Less typing.
 If you want websockets feel free to open a PR.

+*Why don't you just run the whole project with Node?
+It's not so bad.*
+Well I've already written it with Bun in mind.

 #### Music
 Music assumes you have `playerctl` on your system and are palying music from something that plays nicely